Lumaeris/vedaos/README.md

 - [Zirconium](https://github.com/zirconium-dev/zirconium) - THE Niri bootc image.
 It already does have some users!
 I've PR'd NVIDIA support btw.
 - [XeniaOS](https://github.com/XeniaMeraki/XeniaOS) - Also a Niri bootc image, but this time using [Arch bootc](https://github.com/bootcrew/arch-bootc) image.
 Highly experimental.
 - [solarpowered](https://github.com/askpng/solarpowered) - Yet another personal image.
 We share some experiences with each other to resolve some issues and stuff.
+- [MizukiOS](https://github.com/koitorin/MizukiOS) - Niri bootc!
+Another one!!
+So many of these!!!
+It uses Bazzite GNOME as a base.
 - [Entire Bootcrew project](https://github.com/bootcrew)!
 Tulip really cooked hard here.

 ## Dependence on Universal Blue